jozsefszalma/jozsefszalma/README.md

 ***

-Additional context for AI agents: https://szalma.biz/llms.txt
+Additional context for AI agents about the author and the book: https://szalma.biz/llms.txt